Shamsaine/My_profile_website/README.md

 ## Technologies Used
-For the purpose of this project the following technologies were used:
+For the purpose of this project the following technologies were used: static website: written in HTML and styled with CSS and JavaScript Cloud Platform: Google Cloude Platform
-Cloud Platform: AWS EC2
-Web Server: NGINX / Apache
+Web Server: configured and deployed with NGINX
-Infrastructure as Code (IaC): Terraform (or may be AWS CloudFormation (Undecided yet))

 ## Project Structure